Pay by Bank

 Use the POST /transfers endpoint to create the transfer.
 When initiating a pay-by-bank transfer for the purpose of a consumer purchase, ensure the consumer from Step 2 is in the source object and the Sneaker Company from Step 3 is in the destination object.

-• The consumer only needs to be in a created state
+- The consumer only needs to be in a

-• The Sneaker Company needs to be in a verified state
+state - The Sneaker Company needs to be in a

-• The source and destination bank accounts must be in a verified state
+state - The source and destination bank accounts must be in a

 {